OARNG and IARNG Conduct MORTEX at OCTC

-Sgt.
-Andrew Barker, D Company, 2-186 Inf., Oregon Army National Guard, a mortars crew chief gunner, scans the impact zone during a mortars exercise (MORTEX) at Orchard Combat Training Center, near Boise, Idaho, April 29, 2026.
+Spc.
+Leonel Muniz, and Pfc.
+Silas Reagon from D Company, 2-186 Inf., Oregon Army National Guard, turn into a safety position while a high explosive mortar leaves the tube during a mortars exercise (MORTEX) at Orchard Combat Training Center, Idaho, April 29, 2026.
 The MORTEX is a culminating event testing the accuracy, efficiency and lethality of mortarmen from both Oregon and Idaho.
-(Oregon Army National Guard photo by Spc.
-Michael Germundson, 115th Mobile Public Affairs Detachment)
+(Oregon Army National Guard photo by Sgt.
+Matthew Kane, 115 Mobile Public Affairs Detachment)

 |Date Taken: